GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 ## Task 1: Create the LUIS App

 In this task you will create an app in the LUIS portal.

-If you are already familiar with LUIS, you can import the file `luis_model.json` located under the [data](./exercise3-LuisDialog/data) folder of this exercise into your account, train and publish the model and continue on task 4.
+> **Note** If you are already familiar with LUIS, you can import the file `luis_model.json` located under the [data](./exercise3-LuisDialog/data) folder of this exercise into your account, train and publish the model and continue on task 4.
+However, if you are new to LUIS, we recommend you work through creating the model from scratch for learning purposes.

 1. Navigate to the [LUIS Portal](https://www.luis.ai) and sign in.
 Open the **My apps** tab.